selkamand/shinycurate/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

+> \[!WARNING\]
+> This package was designed for local use only, we do not reccomend
+> hosting remotely.
+This package is in early development and not yet
+> ready for use

-Use a shiny app to look through set of text/images, manually enter values based on the curation of the text
+Use a shiny app to look through set of text, manually enter values based on the curation of the text.

 ## Installation